Advanced Search

 2. For each Settlement Period, calculate an Unadjusted Baseline Value (for the Baselined Entity) by averaging the metered data values of the corresponding Settlement Period in some or all of the previous days identified in step 1.
 See 3.4.2 below for details of which days are included in the average, and the treatment of clock change days (at the start and end of British Summer Time).

 3. If the BM Unit containing the Baselined Entity was issued with an Acceptance by the NETSO in any Settlement Period of the day, calculate an In Day Adjustment, and add it to the Unadjusted Baseline Value – see section 3.4.3 below.
-Where no acceptance was issued, a separate In Day Adjustment will be calculated for each Settlement Period of the Settlement Day (purely to facilitate assurance of the Baselining Methodology, not for purposes of Settlement).
+Where no Acceptance was issued, but a Wholesale Market Activity Notification was submitted by a VTP, the In Day Adjustment value will be set to zero – see section 3.4.3 below.
+Where no acceptance was issued or Wholesale Market Activity Notice was submitted, a separate In Day Adjustment will be calculated for each Settlement Period of the Settlement Day (purely to facilitate assurance of the Baselining Methodology, not for purposes of Settlement).

 4. Allocate the calculated baseline values to the Import or Export Metering System (depending on whether they are positive or negative) – see section 3.4.4 below.